0BananaBig0/from_gcc_to_cpp/docs/SomeProgrammingTechniques.md

 4. Write some shell scripts to manage your project and execute these scripts you write on previous three steps.
 5. Use some tools to visualize these steps, for example, Jenkins. (**Optional**)

+## RAII (Resource Acquisition Is Initialization)

+### Explanation

+1. RAII **ties resource management (acquisition and release) to object lifetime**.
+2. Resources are acquired during object construction and automatically released during destruction.
+3. Guarantees resource cleanup even in the face of exceptions or complex control flows.

+### Usage

+1. Dynamic memory
+   - Managed via smart pointers like `std::unique_ptr` or `std::shared_ptr`.
+2. File handles:
+   - Managed by RAII-style classes to open and close files automatically.
+3. Mutex locks:
+   - Managed with objects like `std::lock_guard` to handle locking and unlocking.
+4. Network connections:
+   - Managed through RAII for automatic connection and disconnection.
+5. Resource pooling:
+   - Ensures proper acquisition and release of resources like database connections.

+### Advantages

+1. Automatic resource management:
+   - Reduces risk of resource leaks by ensuring cleanup.
+2. Exception safety:
+   - Ensures resources are released even if an exception is thrown.
+3. Simplified code:
+   - Minimizes explicit resource management code.
+4. Fewer bugs:
+   - Helps avoid common issues like dangling pointers and memory leaks.
+5. Scoped resource control:
+   - Clearly defines the scope and duration of resource usage.

+### Disadvantages

+1. Limited flexibility:
+   - Resource lifetime is tied to object lifetime, which may not always align with program requirements.
+2. Complexity in destruction:
+   - Destructors may become complex if managing multiple resources.
+3. Increased memory usage:
+   - Smart pointers introduce slight memory and performance overhead.
+4. Potential for overhead:
+   - RAII can add overhead, especially with frequent acquisition/release.
+5. Not suitable for non-scope-based resources:
+   - Less effective for resources not naturally scoped to an object’s lifetime (e.g., global or shared resources).